 R.N. to B.S.N to M.S.N.

-This program is designed to allow R.N.s to earn a B.S.N. and then an M.S.N.
-66 credits from the Associate Degree will be accepted as transfer credit.
-Students must take 36 credits in Nursing, and can transfer in an additional ___ credits to earn a 128 credit B.S.N degree.
-The other 30 nursing credits are taken at FDU.
-R.N. students can also transfer up to 35 of the 68 arts and science credits that make up the 128-credit B.S.N. degree.
+This program is designed to allow R.N.s to earn a B.S.N. and then an M.S.N degree.
+Sixty six credits from the Associate Degree will be accepted as transfer credit.
+Students must take 36 credits in Nursing, and can transfer in additional credits to earn a 120 credit B.S.N degree.

-Students can enter in Fall, Spring or Summer, and take classes on a part-time or full-time basis.
+Students can enter in the Fall, Spring or Summer semesters and take classes on a part-time or full-time basis.

 In addition to its undergraduate nursing options, Fairleigh Dickinson’s School of Nursing and Allied Health offers graduate studies leading to the Master of Science in Nursing (MSN) with a choice of several different tracks, and Post-Master’s Certificates in Adult Gerontology Nurse Practitioner, Family Nurse Practitioner, Family Psychiatric Nurse Practitioner, Nursing Education and Nursing Information Systems.